What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 Blog embed code

-Leadership is not only a position, but also a vocation.
-What qualities should a leader have in order for his subordinates to love him, or at least respect and obey him?
-According to a survey conducted by the Portal Research Center, economically active Russians consider intelligence, professional competence and human decency to be the main qualities of a good boss.
+A boss is not only a position, but also a calling.
+What qualities must a leader have in order for his subordinates to love him or, at least, respect and obey him?
+As a survey conducted by the Portal Research Center showed, economically active Russians consider intelligence, professional competence and human decency to be the main qualities of a good boss.
 The rest is secondary.
 Read more...

-This time we will talk about what qualities a good leader should have.
+This time we’ll talk about what qualities a good leader should have.

-I had the opportunity to work with different companies - large and small, and I have seen everything described below on live examples more than once.
+I had the opportunity to work with different companies - large and small, and I have seen everything described below more than once in live examples.

 Talented leaders and effective managers: